-Anonymous asked: I first thought a window for time of death could be 4-7 hours as the body is still warm (in what I assume to be 14 degree ambience) and shows only slight rigor mortis.
+Anonymous said: I first thought a window for time of death could be 4-7 hours as the body is still warm (in what I assume to be 14 degree ambience) and shows only slight rigor mortis.
 However there are some insect eggs (I assume blowfly eggs) some of which have developed to the first instar larval stage.
 Surely the time of death can't be much more than 8 hours otherwise the body would be cooler and rigor mortis would be well established.
 Is there a fast developing Calliphora species for this?

 I’m still a student so be prepared for possible inaccuracies here, but here is how I would approach this: